 Image: Automobile Club of Victoria members taking a turn around the Aspendale Park Racecourse track, 1904.

 Road safety was an RACV priority from the start.
 From 1909 the Club was manufacturing danger signs and distributing them to Victorian councils to erect at hazardous driving spots.
 The Club was also the first body to train drivers in how to drive.
 From 1907 it issued its own driving certificates to competent drivers over the age of 16.
 (Proof of driving ability was not a legal requirement in Victoria until 1910.)

 RACV advocated for better and well-maintained roads, suggesting the formation of a main roads board in 1911.
 This was established as the Country Roads Board in 1913, which later became VicRoads.

 Image: Traffic Rule Lessons at Caulfield South State School, 1962.

 RACV’s first magazine was published in 1922 as a supplement to The Australian Motorist.
 Three years later a full monthly journal was launched, simply called R.A.C.V.
 With beautiful hand-illustrated jazz-age covers, it contained popular regular columns such as A Glance Beyond the Bonnet, with motoring news by Wayfarer.
 In 1928 it was re-named the Royal Auto Journal.

 The Radiator, a black-and-white publication in newspaper format, arrived in 1936.
 According to the historian Graeme Davison, its national war-time circulation was second only to the Australian Women’s Weekly.
 It published essential advice on topics such as the use of alternative fuels during petrol rationing.
-In 1953 a new full-colour magazine, Royalauto, was launched and has since transformed into the current monthly member magazine RA, published in print and online.
+In 1953 a new full-colour magazine, Royalauto, was launched and has since transformed into the current bimonthly member magazine RA, published in print and online.

 Image: Royalauto cover detail, May 1955, depicting a member calling for roadside assistance.